nhoffman/ungapatchka/README.rst

 ============

 * Python 2.7.x
-* A UNIX-like operating system (Linux, OS X).
-Not tested on Windows.
+* Tested on Linux and OS X.

 installation
 ============